Uncover India—Delhi to Goa

 Day 6-7 Pushkar (1L)

 Estimated Travel Time: 4 Hours Before leaving Tordi Sagar, enjoy a local lunch prepared by traditional methods at a village hamlet.
 En route to Pushkar, visit a Planeterra-supported learning centre and the kids who benefit from the centre.
 This morning travel to Ajmer and over Snake Mountain to Pushkar.
 Site of the world’s only temple to the Hindu god of creation Brahma, Pushkar is often called "Tirth Raj," the Raj (king) of pilgrim centres.
 No pilgrimage of Hindu places is considered complete until the pilgrim bathes in sacred waters of Pushkar Lake; indeed, the city is so sacred that no meat, alcohol or eggs are allowed within the city.
 However, most travellers know Pushkar for a different reason: the annual Pushkar Fair, it is the world's largest camel fair, complete with both livestock and craft markets, camel races, concerts and exhibitions.
 It is celebrated on the day of Kartik Purnima (night of the full moon - sometime in October or November).
 This is the day, according to legend, which the Hindu god Brahma sprung up the lake.
 The fair and livestock market now actually go for 8 days with the final day the night of the full moon.
-After settling into our accommodation, we will have an orientation walk around Pushkar, including the lake and ghats and also the the 14th century Brahama temple.
-Before dawn on Day 7 we climb to the hilltop Savitri temple to watch the sunrise over this holy place.
-You can even get a chai up there but after that morning walk there is nothing better than spending time at one of the many cafes in town.
-All fed and rested you might be ready to follow local traditions, and jump on a camel and head out for a sunset camel ride in the desert.
-Rajasthan is rightfully famous for its textiles, jewellery and handicrafts, and few places in the country are better for shopping than the bazaars of Pushkar.
+After settling into our accommodation, we will have an orientation walk around Pushkar, passing by the lake, ghats and also the 14th century Brahma temple, finishing at the market entrance.
+Catch sunset at the lake for a beautiful finish to the day.
+Before dawn the next day, we climb to the hilltop Savitri temple to watch the sunrise over this holy place.
+You can even get a chai up there.
+After that morning walk there is nothing better than spending time at one of the many cafes in town.
+All fed and rested you might be ready to follow local traditions and opt to jump on a camel and head out for a sunset camel ride into the desert leading to a traditional meal with local gypsy dancers and music.
+Rajasthan is rightfully famous for its textiles, jewelry and handicrafts, and few places in the country are better for shopping than the bazaars of Pushkar.
 Wander around the markets of this sacred city - you won't be disappointed.

 Day 8-10 Udaipur